Dr. Richard Weinblatt

 Officer Safety Tip & Training Tip: "Intersection safety for backup units"

-When I teach Vehicle Operations in the Basic Law Enforcement
+When I teach Vehicle Operations in the Basic Law Enforcement Academies, I

-intersection during a priority run or pursuit is not the safer one; rather
+priority run or pursuit is not the safer one; rather

 it is the more dangerous place to be.
 Drivers hear the sirens and see the

 patrol car go through and then assume the coast is clear.
-They are not
+They are not looking

-looking for and often do not hear the second responding unit.
+for and often do not hear the second responding unit.

 READ MORE: